smartcontractkit/ea-framework-js/docs/porting-a-v2-ea-to-v3.md

 Each endpoint you port over will have its own Transport.
 Transports are what the EA uses to connect to the DP (you can read more about how they work [here](../basics.md#ea-v3-design)).
 In v2, it was commonly Endpoints that connected to the DP, however in v3 this has been pushed one level down with the Endpoint only being responsible to route to the transport.
-An EA that supports both WS and HTTP will have both a **RestTransport**/**BatchWarmingTransport** and a **WebSocketTransport**.
+An EA that supports both WS and HTTP will have both an **HttpTransport** and a **WebSocketTransport**.

 **Select the right Transport to use:**

 - **WebSocketTransport**
   Use for WS connections to the DP
-- **BatchWarmingTransport**
-  Use this transport when the DP endpoint allows multiple EA requests to be served in a single HTTP request to the DP.
-  Example: a price API that allows you to query: `/price?from=ETH,BTC,LINK&to=USD`
-- **RestTransport**
+- **HttpTransport**
-  Use this transport when the endpoint only allows a single EA request to be served for each HTTP request to the DP.
+  Use for sending HTTP requests to the DP
-  Example: a price API with the query: `/price/ETH/USD`
-  > **Warning**
-  > The RestTransport in its current form will be deprecated.
-If the DP supports batching, use the
-  > BatchWarmingTransport instead.
-You can proceed with the RestTransport if the EA is expected to have very low
-  > throughput (i.e. one request a day/hour).
-If not, **you should not migrate the EA to v3 at this time**.

 If a single endpoint supports multiple transports, these transports should be wrapped in a **RoutingTransport**.
 An example implementation: